prometheus/docs/content/docs/guides/query-log.md

 }
 ```

-- params: the query itself.
+- `params`: The query.
 The start and end timestamp, the step and the actual
-  query.
+  query statement.
-- stats: statistics.
+- `stats`: Statistics.
 Currently, it contains internal engine timers.
-- ts: timestamp of the log line.
+- `ts`: The timestamp of the log line, which is at the end of the query.

 Additionally, depending on what triggered the request, you will have additional
 fields in the JSON lines.

 ### API Queries and consoles

-HTTP requests contain the client IP, the method and the path:
+HTTP requests contain the client IP, the method, and the path:

 ```
 {